 -Individual research projects unless they are directly supporting a public humanities program

 -Publications, or performances or presentations of works of art, unless they are essential in conveying the humanities content of the project to a non-academic audience

 -Projects that advocate or promote a particular political, ideological, religious or partisan point of view

 Individuals and for-profit groups are not eligible to apply for MHC grants.
 While nonprofit organizations may collaborate informally to share grant funds, the name of only one organization may appear on the application.
 A staff member from that organization will be the lead organizer or project director.

 To make the best use of your time, MHC will help you determine whether your project is eligible for the grant program before you apply.
 Via email or phone, applicants must contact the Executive Director or the Assistant Director a minimum of four weeks before the grant deadline you select to discuss your project.
 Staff will give you guidance on how to craft a successful application and answer any questions you have.
-Oral History Grant applicants must also contact Dr. Kevin Greene at the Center for Oral History at the University of Southern Mississippi.

 Applicants are strongly encouraged to submit a draft of their grant application, including proposed budget, at least two weeks prior to the deadline.
 MHC staff will offer constructive feedback and suggestions on how to strengthen the application.